tobixen/calendar-cli/README.md

 calendar-cli
 ============

-Simple command-line CalDav client, for adding and browsing calendar items, todo list items, etc.  As of version 0.11 it's even becoming a full-fledged task management tool.
+Simple command-line CalDav client, making it possible to add calendar events, browse an agenda and doing task management towards a caldav server.

 Other tools
 -----------